Avoiding Home Buyer Mistakes And Closing Mortgage On Time

 Avoiding Home Buyer Mistakes By Not Researching The Types Of Mortgages Available

-- Government Loans: Government Loans are the residential mortgage loans that is insured and guaranteed by a governmental entity against default.
-Government loans are only for owner occupant one to four unit residential properties and second homes and investment properties do not qualify for government loans.
+- Government loans are only for owner occupant one to four-unit residential properties and second homes and investment properties do not qualify for government loans

-- Conforming Loans: Conforming Loans are Conventional Loans and need to Conform to Fannie Mae and/or Freddie Mac mortgage lending guidelines.
+- Need to Conform to Fannie Mae and/or Freddie Mac mortgage lending guidelines

 Here are the types of government loan programs that home buyers should take time and research and not have any regrets and avoiding home buyer mistakes:

-- VA Loans: No down payment is required and no monthly private mortgage insurance required with VA Loans.
-Only available for Veterans of the United States Armed Forces
+- Only available for Veterans of the United States Armed Forces

-Another factor in avoiding home buyer mistakes is that many home buyers do not explore the idea with going with a FHA Loan and do not even consider the idea with qualifying with a Conventional Loan.
-Home buyers should explore both FHA and Conventional Loan Programs and not just assume that FHA Loans is the only way to go.
+Another factor in avoiding home buyer mistakes is that many homebuyers do not explore the idea of going with an FHA Loan and do not even consider the idea of qualifying with a Conventional Loan.

 What are Piggyback 80-10-10 or 80-15-5 Mortgages